 FOMI Work Trips (also known as Working Parties or Working Bees)

-FOMI now has access to the Charmaine Karol again to transport work parties as previously notified.
-This means that groups of 16 can once again travel to Mana Island and carry out monitoring, track and bird site maintenance and share the joys of being on such a beautiful island.
-We have completed one trip 8-12 September.
-It was great to see a number of familiar faces again.
+FOMI uses the Charmaine Karol boat to transport work parties.
+This means that groups of 16 can travel to Mana Island and carry out monitoring, track and bird site maintenance and share the joys of being on such a beautiful island.

 There is comfortable accommodation in a Lockwood house which sleeps 16 persons in two bunk rooms.
 The house has electricity, a living/dining area, fully equipped kitchen, and a bathroom with showers and hot water.

 Often night work is included.
-This may involve flax weevil spotting and capture, seabird monitoring.
-Another option is to do a walk close to the Lockwood and attempt to spot kiwi and Cook Strait giant weta.
+This may involve flax weevil spotting and capture and seabird monitoring.
+Another option is to do a walk close to the Lockwood houst and attempt to spot kiwi and Cook Strait giant weta.

 Evening meals are generally shared which makes it easier and gives variety.
 The atmosphere is friendly and relaxed as we wind down after a day in the fresh air.
-Those who prefer to prepare their own food can of course.
+Those who prefer to prepare their own food can of course do so.

-The boat leaves from Mana Marina Friday at 4pm and pick up from the island is 4pm Sunday.
-This allows those who work during the week to get home ready and be ready for Monday morning.
+The boat leaves from Mana Marina on Friday at 4pm and pick up from the island is 4pm Sunday.

-Biosecurity.
-Those who respond quickly to the invitation to attend will be sent an email with a link to details expected of people travelling to Mana.
-Care and attention needs to be taken to clear any soil and seeds from boot soles and any seeds on Velcro surfaces.
-No open bags – zipped up containers please.
+Biosecurity: Care needs to be taken to clear any soil and seeds from boot soles and any seeds on Velcro surfaces.
+No open bags – only zipped up containers please.

 Resources on Volunteering for Work Trips